-Professors: Sugimori, Walker
+Professors: Sugimori, White

 The Japanese program offers courses in the language and culture of Japan.
 On campus, students can take eight courses in Japanese language over three years, The Japanese program provides students with exposure to the language, literature, and culture of Japan.
 The multiple levels of Japanese language courses offer a balanced emphasis on listening, reading, writing, and speaking, establishing a good foundation for ongoing language study.
 Students may study abroad in Japan or take part in other forms of advanced study to continue developing their language skills.
 Japanese Studies courses (in English) acquaint students with Japanese literary works and their social, political, and cultural contexts.